riccardo-df/aggTrees/README.md

 # Aggregation Trees
 R package to implement aggregation trees, a nonparametric data-driven approach to discovering heterogeneous subgroups in a selection-on-observables framework.
-Additionally, we provide useful functions to work with `rpart` objects.
+Additionally, it provides useful functions to work with `rpart` objects.

 The approach consists of three steps: